 This course focuses on having students use their knowledge of schematics and electricity to troubleshoot a variety of HVAC/R systems.
 Both computer simulations and actual working equipment will be used to provide experience in troubleshooting.
 Emphasis will be on proper use of multi-meters and other electrical testing equipment to determine underlying faults.
-Prerequisite(s): (601-140 Electricity Theory and 601-148 Electricity Principles or 601-141 Electricity-HVAC) and 601-146 Schematic Wiring-HVACR
+Prerequisite(s): 601-140 Electricity Theory and 601-148 Electricity Principles and 601-146 Schematic Wiring-HVACR